Don’t you just love ideas that turn old, unused items into something new and interesting?

 Now let the paper dry.
 It does not have to be completely dry, but if you touch it and it still feels cool or moist, wait.
 When you think it’s ready, slowly peel a corner of the paper away.
 Peek in to see if the copy toner is staying on the canvas as planned, or coming off with the paper.
 If it’s coming off with the paper, it needs to dry some more.
 If you used a lot of medium, it will take a little longer to dry.

 Once you peel off the paper, you should see the toner behind a thin layer of remaining paper.
 Rub the remaining paper off with your fingertips.
 It will come off in little balls.
-If you have trouble with this, you can lightly dampen it with water and rub with a soft rag (or fingers).
+If you have trouble with this, you can lightly dampen it with water and rub it with a soft rag (or fingers).

 As you’re assembling this piece, chances are some words you like will pop out.
 If you wish, you can highlight a particular word or grouping of words that you like with a quick circle of oil pastel (which you can smear/soften by rubbing with fingertips), or add some color to the surrounding area with a layer of acrylic paint.

 Use the acrylic matte medium if you want to thin/blend color as seen here with the magenta.
-Here, I applied a thin layer of matte medium to the center of the painting, then began brushing the magenta on from the bottom of the painting.
+Here, I applied a thin layer of matte medium to the center of the painting, then began brushing the magenta from the bottom of the painting.
 As I reached the medium, the paint on my brush mixed in with the clear medium and gave a blended appearance.

 Adding some drops of liquid watercolor is an easy way to give your piece another layer, some movement, and of course, color.
 Liquid watercolor is more saturated than cake watercolor and comes in glass bottles with droppers, so it’s easy to splash it on in drops or lines.
 Put drops next to each other so they will swirl together (I used orange and burnt sienna; the brown gives depth to the orange and they’re in the same color family, which I like).

 You can also drop a little bit of water on the edges of the watercolor drops on your canvas, which will thin the color a little and give it a different look.
-Try dabbing some of the watercolor with a rag or paper towel as it dries as well for more variance in tone.
+Try dabbing some of the watercolors with a rag or paper towel as it dries as well for more variance in tone.

 Once you have it how you like it, let it dry flat to keep it that way.
 It may take several hours to dry fully.
 Or, while the drops are wet, quickly stand up your canvas in a direction you’d like them to drip in (their pattern may be affected by the paper strips unless you have a thick layer of medium over them).